slowernews/hamster-system/README.md

 ---
 ### Non-actionable notes (references):

-- non-actionable notes are called **references** and are managed on a cloud synced folder.
+- non-actionable notes are called **references** and managed on a cloud synced folder.

+- hints:

+    - use text editor's side bar and built-in search to navigate your notes.<sup id="refnote4"> [4](#footnote4)</sup>

     - use reference notes as *flat wikis*: prefer one note for a broad subject instead of several specific notes.
 Few long notes are easier to manage than many short notes.

-- to guarantee future data exchange and serialization use [YAML](https://www.json2yaml.com/convert-yaml-to-json).
+    - guarantee future data exchange and serialization with [YAML](https://www.json2yaml.com/convert-yaml-to-json).

-- hint: keep your collection of bookmarks in reference notes.
+    - keep your collection of bookmarks in reference notes.

----
-### How to navigate through your notes:

-- use text editor's side bar and built-in search.<sup id="refnote4"> [4](#footnote4)</sup>

 ---
 ### Screenshots: